Freightliner Trucks

-As of May 2021 Freightliner has at least three open investigations against it for electrical issues, including several fires.

-Several weeks after the fine was issued by the NHTSA, Freightliner CEO Roger Nielsen was replaced by John O’Leary, a senior executive from Mercedes Benz trucks, and former CFO of their parent company Daimler Trucks.

 History

 Founding (1930s)

 Freightliner traces its roots to 1929; following the founding of Consolidated Freightways (CF) in Portland, Oregon, company founder Leland James set up a company division to produce semitractors for company use.
 Developed in a CF maintenance facility, Freightways Manufacturing used Fageol vehicles as a starting point for the design, placing the cab above the front axle.
 Shorter in length, the new Freightways truck allowed for CF to use a longer trailer and remain in compliance of the stringent length laws of the time.

 In line with the company name, during the 1930s, Freightways Manufacturing began to brand its truck production under the "Freightliner" name.
 In addition to their shorter length, the trucks underwent weight reduction using aluminum instead of steel to maximize use of engine power (needed to climb mountain grades in the western United States).

 1940s–1950s

 In 1942, Leland James renamed Freightways Manufacturing as Freightliner Corporation; as part of the launch, the company debuts the first truck with an all-aluminum cab.
 Shifting to military production during World War II, Freightliner resumed truck production in 1947.
 In 1949, Freightliner sold its first vehicle outside of CF (to Portland-based forklift manufacturer Hyster); the vehicle is preserved in the Smithsonian collection in Washington, D.C.

 As it largely existed as a subsidiary of a trucking company, Freightliner sought to establish a distribution network for its product line, allowing for higher production volumes and reduced costs.
 In 1951, Freightliner entered into an agreement with White Motor Company of Cleveland, Ohio.
 One of the largest truck manufacturers in the United States at the time, White sold Freightliner COEs under the "White Freightliner" co-branding (all vehicles produced for CF were Freightliners).

 In 1953, Freightliner introduced a cab with an overhead-mounted sleeper (further shortening the cab).
 The first-generation "shovelnose" cab was retired for 1954 in favor of the taller, flatter "WFT" design; as an option, a "Mountaineer" 4x4 system was offered.

 For 1958, the cab design was updated to tilt forward 90 degrees, increasing access to the engine.